-Instead of foraging on pasture, they are force fed large amounts of genetically modified grain.
+Instead of foraging on pasture, they are force-fed large amounts of genetically modified grain.
 Their natural life span of ten to fifteen years is reduced to as little as three to five.
-Even if the final product isn’t any more dangerous or damaging than the original, the clear research and studies on all the dangerous and deleterious impacts of conventional dairy mean almost all powdered milks are unhealthy.
+Even if the final product isn’t any more dangerous or damaging than the original, the clear research and studies on all the dangerous and deleterious impacts of conventional dairy mean almost all powdered milk is unhealthy.
 But some studies do shed light on additional issues with powdered milk.

 Oxidized Cholesterol in Dry Milk Powders

 Studies of milk powder show that the manufacturing process leads to oxidized cholesterol, called oxysterols.
 This is the dangerous cholesterol – the kind to avoid as opposed to the natural cholesterol in egg yolks, butter and other foods which is beneficial.